ohager/nanoflux-fusion/README.md

 ## Middleware Interface

 Since version 0.5 a middleware interface is provided.
-Simply pass a function object with signature ``function(newState, oldState)`` to the ``FusionStore.use``.
+Simply pass a function object with signature ``function(newState, oldState, actionName)`` to the ``FusionStore.use``.
 The middleware function __must__ return a new state, typically the received ``newState`` argument, or a modified version of it (see below).

 ```javascript